-Assets Under Management (AUM) is used as a measure of the size or growth of the industry.
-It is the sum of both dry powder and unrealized value:
+Assets Under Management (AUM) is used as a measure of the size of the industry.
+It is the sum of dry powder and unrealized value:

-- Dry powder: Available capital to fund managers for investment, i.e. committed capital that has not yet been called for investment. - Unrealized value: Value of unrealized portfolio investments.
+- Dry powder: Available capital for fund managers to invest, i.e, committed capital that has not yet been called for investment. - Unrealized value: How much any unrealized investments in a portfolio are worth.